What is Tandem Skydiving?

 • Pass a USPA Tandem Instructor Rating Course

-At Skydive Midwest, our tandem instructors have thousands of jumps each, and many have been jumping for 10–20+ years.
-When you’re strapped to your instructor, you’re in the hands of a true professional.
-Read more about what it takes to become a tandem instructor.
+At Skydive Midwest, our tandem instructors have thousands of jumps each.
+Many have been jumping for 10–20+ years.
+So when you're strapped to your instructor, you're in the hands of a true professional.

-This is the number one question every first-time jumper asks, and it's a great question.
-Like any extreme sport, skydiving carries inherent risks.
-Here's what you should know about the precautions and regulations that govern the sport:
+Safety is the number one question every first-time jumper asks, and it's a great question.
+Here's the reality:

-Every tandem parachute system carries two canopies — a main and a reserve.
-Additionally, every system is equipped with an Automatic Activation Device (AAD) that will deploy the reserve parachute if needed, completely independent of the instructor.
-These redundant systems are designed to provide multiple layers of protection.
+For example, every tandem parachute system carries two canopies — a main and a reserve.
+On top of that, every system includes an Automatic Activation Device (AAD).
+The AAD deploys the reserve parachute automatically if needed — completely independent of the instructor.
+So even in a worst-case scenario, multiple safety systems work together to bring you safely to the ground.

 This is one of the most common questions we get.
-The answer: no, you cannot skydive completely solo on your very first jump.
-Every beginning skydiver starts with either a tandem jump or a supervised solo program — but never unsupervised solo.
+In short, the answer is no — you cannot skydive completely solo on your very first jump.
+Every beginning skydiver starts with either a tandem jump or a supervised solo program, but never unsupervised solo.

-With a tandem skydive, you’re attached to your instructor the entire time.
-It’s the lowest-barrier entry point into skydiving and by far the most popular choice for first-timers.
+With a tandem skydive, you stay connected to your instructor the entire time.
+It's the lowest-barrier entry point into skydiving and by far the most popular choice for first-timers.

 skydiver points to the camera after jumping from a plane.